Strategy guide

 It is very achievable for most candidates with focused practice.
 The usual blocker is not vocabulary but speaking delivery: a hesitant, paused style caps Speaking around 65 no matter how much content you practise.
 Fixing fluency is the fastest unlock.

 Almost always oral fluency.
 A 65 in Speaking maps to Pearson's Oral Fluency band 3, steady pace but with hesitations and long pauses.
 No amount of content practice lifts it.
 You have to smooth the delivery itself.
+Read our full breakdown in why am I stuck at 65 in PTE.

 For the Proficient level, the cut scores are per skill, not a flat 65: Listening 58, Reading 59, Writing 69 and Speaking 76.
 You must meet each one individually for tests on or after 7 August 2025.
+See our Australia PR guide for full details.

 Drill the highest-frequency, multi-skill tasks: Write from Dictation, Repeat Sentence, Read Aloud and Describe Image.
 They give the most points per minute of practice and feed more than one skill.

 Aim for what your goal needs.
 65 gives Proficient English and 10 migration points; 79-equivalent per-skill scores give Superior English and 20 points.
 If those extra 10 points decide your visa, push for Superior.
 Otherwise 65 is a sensible, faster target.
+Use our score calculator to check what you need.